-The General Data Protection Regulation (GDPR), adopted in April 2016, succeeded the erstwhile Data Protection Directive (DPD) of 1995 and became enforceable as on 25th May 2018.
+The General Data Protection Regulation (GDPR), adopted in April 2016, succeeded the erstwhile Data Protection Directive (DPD) of 1995 and became enforceable as of 25th May 2018.
 This Regulation harmonizes the data privacy laws among its member nations.
 It aims to protect personal data, in the course of such activities that would fall within the purview of Union law.

 Advancement in time breeds advancement in technology and with the progress of time, the world is becoming increasingly transcendental.
 Virtual reality is becoming increasingly life-like.
 This theoretically boundless plane is scarcely comprehensible by all.
 Yet, it is fast becoming integral for the dawn of the new age.

-The internet and the online cloud has greatly revolutionized our approach to most things.
+The internet and the online cloud have greatly revolutionized our approach to most things.
 The sheer online traffic that the world generates daily is phenomenal.
 The internet witnesses the dissemination of an immense amount of uncombed data or raw information continuously.
 Hence, it is imperative to provide robust data protection and data privacy measures.

 Certain principles that should ideally govern the processing of personal data are enshrined in Article 5 of the GDPR, and they are:-